 I attended Gonzaga University, receiving a bachelors degree in Journalism and Political Science in May 2011 (in 3 short years, which left my brain mush).
 I then decided nutrition was more of a passion, and began my journey towards a Masters in Human Nutrition.
 I received a certificate in Nutritional Counseling in December 2011 from Trinity School of Natural Health, and began my prereq work for my masters in Human Nutrition in April, 2012.
 And here I am today a Masters in Human Nutrition, a certified personal trainer and run coach….

-I live in the Inland Northwest (Washington), and love the city life, while still having access to trail running, hiking, cross country skiing, and the country side.
+I recently moved from the Inland Northwest (Washington) to Texas.
+I loved the city life, while still having access to trail running, hiking, cross country skiing, and the country side in WA and I am adjusting to the lack of mountains and heat in Texas.
 My roots are in Montana and always will be.
 I love our great state and have occasions of homesickness.
 Nothing beats those Montana blue skies and the adventures caught underneath them.

-My husband Marc and I enjoy hiking in Montana and around the Inland Northwest.
+My husband Marc and I enjoy hiking in Montana and around the Inland Northwest, and now exploring in Texas.
 Marc has a creative eye with photos and always takes great snapshots of our adventures (which I am forever thankful for, since my photo skills are lacking as I am sure you will soon learn). 🙂 Our children are the joy of our world and they may make occasional appearances here.

 It’s more than just eating healthy or staying active.
 Being whole requires nourishing our bodies, soul, and minds, and that is why I wanted to blog.
 Eating healthy whole foods is only part of the equation; physical activity and loving ourselves has to be part of us as well.
 Sure running keeps me fit, but with healthy eating and loving myself through my faith my WHOLE body (inside and out) is nourished.
 My dream is to bring healthy & wholesome snacks, meals, and treats to all who pop in on the blog, while offering some nutritional counseling and run coaching if needed, so I can spread my joy for running, healthy living & loving God even more.